tecnico-sec/Secure-Sockets-in-action/README.md

 echo 01 > server.srl
 ```

-Self-sign for the user doesn't happen and is replaced by:
+The user cannot self-sign itself because there is now a CA (the server) that will sign the user.
+So it's replaced by:

 ```bash
 openssl x509 -req -days 365 -in user.csr -CA server.crt -CAkey server.key -out user.crt